bluehalo/leaflet-d3/README.md

 #### hexbinLayer.duration(value?: number)
 Setter/getter for the durations configuration option.

-The millisecond duration of d3 transitions between states. **Default:** 200
+The millisecond duration of d3 transitions between states.
 This value should be a non-negative number.
 A value of 0 means that transitions will be instantaneous.